Define password rules

-BlackBerry Alertenables customizing the rules for password creation and password complexity to conform to your organization’s policies, including compliance with the United States Department of Defense password requirements.
+BlackBerry AtHocenables customizing the rules for password creation and password complexity to conform to your organization’s policies, including compliance with the United States Department of Defense password requirements.

-System administrator and enterprise administrators can access the Security Policy screen, change the rules for password creation, control the visibility of the Password Never Expires setting on user profile pages, and enforce a system-wide password update for all operators the next time the operators log in.
+System Administrators and Enterprise Administrators can access the Security Policy screen, change the rules for password creation, control the visibility of the Password Never Expires setting on user profile pages, and enforce a system-wide password update for all operators the next time the operators log in.

 In addition to the rules covered on the Security Policy screen, consider communicating the following guidelines to your organization when defining passwords:

 - Avoid words found in a dictionary, or a proper name, spelled forwards or backwards.

 - Avoid simple keyboard sequences with repeated keystrokes.